tigerfarm/work/twiliocli/p1/README.md

 #### Deploy the Project

+To deploy to your Twilio account, use the following command.
-Deploy to the Twilio account, which is is the Twilio CLI environment Twilio account SID.
+The Twilio account is base on your Twilio CLI environment Twilio account SID.
 ````
 $ twilio serverless:deploy